 But there is an alternative, and it only requires small steps to implement.

-Instead of refactoring your code, consider migrating the software you’re using to a private cloud environment such as Liquid Web’s Private Cloud.
+Instead of refactoring your code, consider migrating the software you’re using to a private cloud environment such as Private Cloud powered by VMware.

 That gives you additional security layers without refactoring your codebase or leaving you vulnerable to security and compliance risks.